Why is there a war in Syria?

 But nine rounds of UN-mediated peace talks - known as the Geneva II process - since 2014 have shown little progress.

-President Assad has appeared increasingly unwilling to negotiate with the opposition.
+President Assad appears unwilling to negotiate with the opposition.
 The rebels still insist he must step down as part of any settlement.

 Meanwhile, Western powers have accused Russia of undermining the peace talks by setting up a parallel political process.